 Applicants should have a strong interest in meeting with and teaching teenagers and children, and be versatile, open-minded and able to convey to young Norwegian students different aspects of American society.
 Applicants should have the ability to present and practice modern teaching methods, provide information of interest to young people about the U.S. and discuss political, historical, educational and social issues.
 For one alumna’s perspective on Roving, please see Lee Ann Potter’s article published in Social Education.

 Roving Scholars are based in Oslo, but travel throughout the country at the Foundation’s expense.
 The primary Norwegian affiliation is the Norwegian Centre for Foreign Languages in Education.
 A letter of invitation is not required when applying to be a Roving Scholar.

-To highlight the reach and impact of the Roving Scholars program and to promote it more effectively, the US-Norway Fulbright Foundation in 2013-14 published its first annual report focused exclusively on this unique program.
+To highlight the reach and impact of the Roving Scholars program and to promote it more effectively, the US-Norway Fulbright Foundation has been producing annual reports focused exclusively on this unique program.
 Click here to view Roving Scholar Program annual reports.

 The Fulbright Program is sponsored by the United States Department of State, Bureau of Educational and Cultural Affairs.
-Under a cooperative agreement with the Bureau, the Council for International Exchange of Scholars (CIES) assists in the administration of the Fulbright Scholar Program for faculty and professionals.
+Under a cooperative agreement with the Bureau, the Institute of International Education (IIE) assists in the administration of the Fulbright Scholar Program for faculty and professionals.

 The Roving Scholar awards are published in IIE’s annual awards catalogue.
 You can find more information about the grant and the online application on the IIE Fulbright Scholar Program website.